 When the authorities later measured the use of e-cigarettes in 2018, the strategy proved to be effective.
 And by a wide margin, says Ben Youdan.

-"We saw a steady decline in smoking rates across the population.
-At the same time, we saw a rapid increase in vejping once the products hit the market.
-Having worked in tobacco control for over 20 years, I couldn't believe my eyes when I saw it.
-It was clear that there was a link between the measures and the switch to vejp, although we could not prove a clear causal relationship.
-We saw it in particular among young people and among the indigenous Mauri, groups that have long had high rates of smoking," says Ben Youdan.
+“We saw a steady decline in smoking rates across the population.
+At the same time, we saw a rapid increase in vejp use once the products were on the market.
+I've worked in tobacco control for over 20 years and couldn't believe my eyes when I saw this.
+It was clear that there was a link between the measures and the switch to vejpning, although we could not prove a clear causal link.
+We saw it particularly among young people and among the Mauri indigenous population, groups that have long had high rates of smoking,” says Ben Youdan.

 Tougher rules since 2021